MicrosoftDocs/architecture-center/docs/anti-patterns/improper-instantiation/index.md

 ----------

-### Identifying points of slow-down or failure
+### Identifying points of slow down or failure

 Instrumenting each operation in the production system to track the duration of each request and then monitoring the live system can help to provide an overall view of how the requests perform.
 You should monitor the system and track which operations are long-running or cause exceptions.

-The following image shows the Overview pane of the New Relic monitor dashboard, highlighting operations that have a poor response time and the increased error rate that occurs while these operations are running (this telemetry was gathered while the system was undergoing load-testing, but similar observations are likely to occur in the live system during periods of high usage).
-In this case, it is operations that invoke the `GetProductAsync` method in the `NewHttpClientInstancePerRequest` controller that are worth investigating further:
+The following image shows the Overview pane of the New Relic <<RBC: If you decide to do something based on my comments in other docs, this should match.>> monitor dashboard, highlighting operations that have a poor response time and the increased error rate that occurs while these operations are running.
+This telemetry was gathered while the system was undergoing load testing, but similar observations are likely to occur in the live system during periods of high usage.
+In this case, operations that invoke the `GetProductAsync` method in the `NewHttpClientInstancePerRequest` controller are worth investigating further.

 ![The New Relic monitor dashboard showing the sample application creating a new instance of an HttpClient object for each request][dashboard-new-HTTPClient-instance]